 Academic Program Overview

-(The intensive Arabic program is designed to rapidly develop a student’s language abilities by enabling them to engage with Arabic speakers confidently.)
-Written in quotes
+The intensive Arabic program is designed to rapidly develop a student’s language abilities by enabling them to engage with Arabic speakers confidently.

-Noor Majan believes that successful language acquisition occurs, when students are repeatedly challenged to develop their listening, speaking, reading, and writing abilities in a structured environment.
-Thus, Noor Majan’s intensive Arabic program reflects this idea by developing all four language skills with a focus in three distinct concentrations; foundational knowledge in Modern Standard Arabic (MSA), skills development, and application of knowledge and through media literacy.
-The program will provide intensive reading, writing, speaking, and listening practice for 20 formal contact hours per week, lasting for a total of 4 weeks per term, a total of 100 formal contact hours per month.
-In addition to the 20 formal contact hours per week, Noor Majan’s intensive Arabic course strengthens students abilities with 2 hours of language partner sessions per week.
-During these language partner sessions, students will learn how to apply their classroom knowledge in a real-life setting, solidifying their knowledge.
+Noor Majan believes that successful language acquisition occurs when students are repeatedly challenged to develop their listening, speaking, reading, and writing abilities in a structured environment.
+Noor Majan’s intensive Arabic program thus reflects this idea by developing all four language skills with a focus on three distinct concentrations: 1) foundational knowledge in Modern Standard Arabic (MSA), 2) skills development, and 3) application of knowledge and through media literacy.
+The program will provide intensive reading, writing, speaking, and listening practice for 20 formal contact hours per week over the course of 4-week terms.
+This makes for a total of 100 formal contact hours per month.
+In addition to the 20 weekly formal contact hours, Noor Majan’s intensive Arabic course strengthens students’ abilities with 2 hours of language partner sessions per week.
+During these language partner sessions, students apply their classroom knowledge in a real-life setting, thereby consolidating their knowledge.

-Noor Majan offers intensive Arabic language courses on a month and two month cycle, built to accommodate the needs and time constraints of university students and professionals alike, while providing the maximum number of hours to meet student’s goals.
+Noor Majan offers intensive Arabic language courses on one-month and two-month cycles.
+Our scheduling is designed to accommodate the needs and time constraints of university students and professionals alike while providing the maximum number of hours to meet language acquisition goals.
 The continuous nature of Noor Majan’s programs enables students to enter at any point during the year and study for as short as a month or for as long as a year.

-On average each program comprises of 100 formal contact hours per month.
-Classes met for five teaching hours per day, five days a week, a total of 25 contact hours per week, or 200 hours per program cycle.
-We welcome students who desire to study at Noor Majan for a month.
+On average, each program consists of 100 formal contact hours per month.
+Classes meet for five teaching hours per day, five days a week, a total of 25 contact hours per week, or 200 hours per program cycle.
+In addition to summer, semester, and winter study abroad terms, we welcome students who desire to study at Noor Majan for any given month of the year.
 Please see the program offering table below for prices and program dates.

-Between every program, there is a week long break which Noor Majan utilizes to conduct professional development workshops and prepare for the next session.
+Between every program, there is a week-long break for the institute’s professional development workshops and preparation for the next session.
 Students often elect to use the break to travel around the Sultanate or visit new places in the region.

 Schedule 2018 – 2019